HsiangHung/Code-Challenges/crackCodeInterview.md

-## Q2: Lowest Common Ancestor of a Binary Search Tree:
+## Q2: Lowest Common Ancestor of a Binary Search Tree
 ### Given a binary search tree (BST), find the lowest common ancestor (LCA) of two given nodes in the BST.
 ```Python
 class Solution(object):